Scheduled MonumentsWalesCamp 400m NW of Holgan

 What is Camp 400m NW of Holgan?

-Camp 400m NW of Holgan is a prehistoric promontory fort located in Pembrokeshire, Wales.
+Camp 400m NW of Holgan is a prehistoric promontory fort situated in inland Pembrokeshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE102.

 What period does Camp 400m NW of Holgan date from?

 Camp 400m NW of Holgan dates from the prehistoric period, and is classified as a promontory fort - inland.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Camp 400m NW of Holgan?